g-micah/SoftAnimals/README.md

 # SoftAnimals
-This is a shopping cart website application.
+This is a shopping cart web application.
 It is a suffed animal online shop that demostrates CRUD with a database.
 It uses Bootstrap for the front end and PHP+MySQL for the backend.
 The app has full CRUD capabilities and supports accounts, carts per user, and purchase history per user.